MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 ---
 title: "Quickstart: Create with Azure libraries (SDK) for.NET"
-description: This is a QuickStart guide for Azure SDK library for .NET to create, update, and delete a Azure PostgreSQL Flexible Server Instance.
+description: This document is a QuickStart guide for Azure SDK library for .NET to create, update, and delete an Azure PostgreSQL Flexible Server Instance.
 author: gkasar
 ms.author: gkasar
 ms.reviewer: maghan